kevintruong/til/Pthreads-Part-2.md

-Under construction!

 ## How do I create a pthread?
-See [[Pthreads Part 1]] which introduces pthread_create and pthread_join
+See [[Pthreads Part 1]] which introduces `pthread_create` and `pthread_join`

-## If I call pthread_create twice how many stacks does my process have.
+## If I call `pthread_create` twice how many stacks does my process have?
 Your process will contain three stacks - one for each thread.
 The first thread is created when the process starts and you created two more.
+Actually there can more stacks than this but let's ignore that complication for now.
+The important idea is that each thread requires a stack because the stack contains automatic variables and the old CPU PC register so that it can back to executing the calling function after the function is finished.

 ## What does `pthread_cancel` do?
 Stops a thread.
 Note the thread may not actually be stopped immediately.
 For example it can be terminated when the thread makes an operating system call (e.g. `write`).